w3f/research/docs/polkadot/XCMP/index.md

 # XCMP overview

 XCMP is Polkadot's cross-chain message-passing protocol.
 It allows one parachain to send messages to another parachain and provides guarantees about the delivery of these messages.
 Polkadot allows parachains to send each other mesages as long as they have established messaging channels with each other.
-In this document we review first the core priciple of the XCMP design and then review authentication, network delivery, channels, and finally SPREE which can be used for e.g. trustless token transfers.
+In this document we review first the core principle of the XCMP design and then review authentication, network delivery, channels, and finally SPREE which can be used for e.g. trustless token transfers.

 ## Core design principles